13 Things Servers Won’t Eat at Their Own Restaurants

 Ice cubes can be bacteria farms

 “People do not know how rarely ice machines get cleaned inside and out.
 Lots of places I’ve worked will take off the nozzles and soak them in bleach and wipe down the outside every day but it’s probably been years since anyone thawed it out and cleaned the inside.
 I’ve seen ice machines with black mold, slime, and even cockroaches inside them.
-I don’t love room temperature water but I’d rather drink that than risk a nasty infection.” —Torie T.
+I don’t love room temperature water but I’d rather drink that than risk a nasty infection.” —Torie T. These are the gross things restaurants do to save money.

 And then most people put the lemon into their drink

 “All the servers would cut the lemons for the day and put them in a big bowl before the restaurant opened.
 There was zero sanitation.
 Never washed the fruit.
 No idea who actually washed their hands.
-They’d roll off the table, get picked back up, and placed right back in the bowl.” —Heather H.
+They’d roll off the table, get picked back up, and placed right back in the bowl.” —Heather H. Check out these times employees exposed restaurants’ dirty secrets.

 Mashed potatoes to die for